Writing your own linear algebra matrix library in C

 nml_mat *nml_mat_row_swap(nml_mat *m, unsigned int row1, unsigned int row2);

-// Modifies the existing matrix m, by swapping the two rows row1 and row2
+// Modifies the existing matrix m by swapping row1 and row2 in-place

 int nml_mat_row_swap_r(nml_mat *m, unsigned int row1, unsigned int row2);